Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## What Is This?
 This plugin adds a new type of node that combines the features of the NinePatchRect, the Button, and the TextureButton, with the NinePatchRect being used as the base.
 We also added a custom sound system to the NinePatchButton, which allows you to assign sounds for some of its functions such as pressing it or hovering over it.

-*Note: We've been having issues with getting text to display correctly on the NinePatchButton, so we've had to disable that feature for now while we're working on a fix for it.
-For now, you could use a Label (or something similar) and add text to the button manually.
-If you can manage to integrate the text you want to display into the button's texture then that could work as well.*

 ## Why Did We Make This?
 The Texture Button stretches the custom textures you add to it, which is especially noticeable when trying to use pixel art.
 Luckily the NinePatchRect doesn't have this issue, so to use the NinePatchRect's method to add custom textures to our buttons instead, we combined the features of the NinePatchRect with those of the Button into a new custom node.
 The TextureButton still had some good features though, so we added some of them into the mix as well.
 And while we were at it we also added a custom sound system, which allows you to add various sounds to the button.
 Have a look at this comparison image to see the difference between the NinePatchButton's texturing method and the TextureButton's texturing method: